Isuru657/LISTEN/README.md

-# LISTEN Scripts
+# LISTEN Functions
-R Scripts from my time at LISTEN Community Services.
-I have not included datasets to preserve its confidentiality.
-1) testclean: This contains the code I wrote to clean LISTEN's datasets.

-Enjoy! :)
+This directory contains the functions that I used for my data analysis.
+Any one interested is welcome to use the functions documentd here.